Transfer & Career Center

 The Cooperative Education Work Experience program is a collaborative effort by the college and the community to provide opportunities for students to discover their interests and aptitudes.
 The program enables students to develop professional attitudes, work habits, and understandings about the world of work.
 The curriculum taught will assist students in becoming successful employees.
 Study and work are integrated, making both more relevant and rewarding.

 Co-op Ed Work Experience is designed to assist students expand their career options and develop new job skills.
 General Work Experience allows students to work and earn college credit for their job provided their position qualifies for the program.
 Students can earn 3 units of credit for a maximum of 6 units of credit.
-Occupational Work Experience allows students to earn college credit in their ﬁeld of study by providing evidence that they are enrolled in a vocational program.
+Occupational Work Experience allows students to earn college credit in their ﬁeld of study by providing evidence that they are enrolled in an occupational or vocational program.
 Students can earn up to 8 units per semester for a maximum total of 16 units.
-In order to participate in the program students must have an internship or be employed at the time of enrollment.
-All internships or employment must be approved by program coordinator to be able to earn units.
+In order to participate in the program students must have an internshipor be employed at the time of enrollment.
+All internships or employment must be approved by program coordinator in order to be able to earn units.

 Co-op Ed Work Experience/Job Placement Includes: